aspnet/Blazor.Docs/docs/components/index.md

 }
 ```

-When the component is rendered the `loginDialog` field is populated with the `MyLoginDialog` child component instance.
+When the component is rendered, the `loginDialog` field is populated with the `MyLoginDialog` child component instance.
 You can then invoke .NET methods on the component instance.

+> [!IMPORTANT]
-*Important*: The `loginDialog` variable will only be populated after the component has rendered and its output includes the `MyLoginDialog` element, because until then there is nothing to reference.
-To manipulate components references after the component has finished rendering use the `OnAfterRenderAsync` or `OnAfterRender` lifecycle methods.
+> The `loginDialog` variable is only populated after the component is rendered and its output includes the `MyLoginDialog` element because until then there is nothing to reference.
+To manipulate components references after the component has finished rendering, use the `OnAfterRenderAsync` or `OnAfterRender` lifecycle methods.

-While capturing component references uses a similar syntax to [capturing element references](xref:client-side/blazor/javascript-interop#capturing-references-to-elements), it is not a [JavaScript interop](xref:client-side/blazor/javascript-interop) feature.
-Component references are not passed to JavaScript code; they are only used in .NET code.
+While capturing component references uses a similar syntax to [capturing element references](xref:client-side/blazor/javascript-interop#capturing-references-to-elements), it isn't a [JavaScript interop](xref:client-side/blazor/javascript-interop) feature.
+Component references aren't passed to JavaScript code; they're only used in .NET code.

+> [!NOTE]
-> NOTE: Component references should **not** be used to mutate the state of child components.
+> Do **not** use component references to mutate the state of child components.
 Instead, always use normal declarative parameters to pass data to child components.
-This will cause child components to re-render at the correct times automatically.
+This causes child components to rerender at the correct times automatically.

 ## Lifecycle methods